ferrucc-io/ferruccio/content/draft/building-product.md

 draft: false
 ---

 I like building things without thinking too much.
-This works extremely well when building something small on your own.
+This works extremely well when building something small on my own.

 When working with other people this doesn't scale.
 Having a rational method and strategy in approaching problems allows your team to make decisions independently, so you can move faster.

 If you want to build something amazing having a strong method makes all the difference.

-While building [June](https://june.so) me and Enzo have defined our process and are sharing it with you.
+While building [June](https://june.so) me and [Enzo](https://twitter.com/0zne) have defined our process and are sharing it with you.

-**With the hope that It will help you build something amazing**
+**We hope that It will help you build something amazing**

 ---